parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 Download KingRoot from http://www.kingroot.net/, install it, ignore the warnings, and tap Root Install Flashify from the Play Store
-Download the zip in the download link on your tablet Open Flashify and install TWRP recovery, the latest version Open the KingRoot app, tap Menu 3 dots icon, General settings, uninstall KingRoot Delete the KingRoot and Purify Apps
+Download the zip in the download link on your ashify and install TWRP recovery, the latest version Open the KingRoot app, tap Menu 3 dots icon, General settings, uninstall KingRoot Delete the KingRoot and Purify Apps
 Reboot your tablet while holding the power and volume down buttons